NixOS/nixos-weekly/content/2018/07-nixos-in-production-nix-devel-is-now-discourse.rst

 - `NixOS in production`_

-  Gabriel Gonzalez shows how to do a remote `nixos-rebuild switch` while pinning nixpkgs.
+  Gabriel Gonzalez shows how to do a remote `nixos-rebuild switch` while pinning nixpkgs

 .. _`NixOS in production`: http://www.haskellforall.com/2018/08/nixos-in-production.html